vairamuththu-sinthujan/dynamic-web-scraper/README.md

 2. Enhance AI prompts for more accurate data extraction.
 3. Add visualization features for data insights directly within the app.

+### 📜 License
+This project is licensed under the MIT License.

 ### 🙌 Contributions
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit a pull request.